FavourQueue: a Parameterless Active Queue Management to Speed Up Short TCP Flows (and others too!): FavorQueue description

 When a packet is enqueued, a check is done on the whole queue to seek another packet from the same flow.
-If no other packet is found, it becomes a favoured packet.
+If no other packet is found, it becomes a favored packet.
 The rationale is to decrease the loss of a retransmitted packet in order to decrease the RTO recovery ratio.
-The proposed algorithm (given in Algorithm \ref{algo}) extends the one presented in \cite{dedu09pdp} by adding a drop precedence to non-favoured packets in order to decrease the loss ratio of favoured packets.
-The selection of a favoured packet is done on a per-flow basis.
-As a result the complexity is as a function of the size of the queue which corresponds to the maximum number of state that the router must handle.
-The number of state is scalable considering today's routers capability to manage million of flows simultaneously \cite{roberts09}.
+The proposed algorithm (given in Algorithm \ref{algo}) extends the one presented in \cite{dedu09pdp} by adding a drop precedence to non-favored packets in order to decrease the loss ratio of favored packets.
+The selection of a favored packet is done on a per-flow basis.
+As a result the complexity is as a function of the size of the queue which corresponds to the maximum number of states that the router must handle.
+In order to select a packet, FavorQueue maintains an ordered linked list as a function of the number of packets belonging to a given flow.
+Knowing that 1)~a binary search is $log2(n)$ in terms of complexity; 2)~the insertion of a new element in a linked list is also of $log2(n)$ and 3) $n$ must be kept low \cite{Appenzeller04}, we can conclude that the process to select a packet is scalable\footnote{Another possible solution is to use a hash table which is of complexity O(1).
+However, the size of $n$ does not justify the implementation of such complex data structure.}.
 However the selection decision is local and temporary as the state only exists when at least one packet is enqueued.
-This explains why we prefer the term of favouring packet more than prioritizing packet.
-Furthermore, FavourQueue does not introduced packet re-ordering inside a flow which obviously badly impacts TCP performance \cite{Arthur07}.
-Finally, in the specific case where all the traffic becomes favoured, the behaviour of FavourQueue will be identical than DropTail.
+This explains why we prefer the term of ``favoring'' packets more than ``prioritizing'' them.
+Furthermore, FavorQueue does not introduced packet re-ordering inside a flow, which would obviously badly impacts TCP performance \cite{Arthur07}.
+Finally, in the specific case where all the traffic becomes favored, the behavior of FavorQueue will be identical to DropTail.